 - Reserved Instance can also be utilized by launching On-Demand instances with the same configuration as to the purchased reserved capacity

 Understanding Hourly Billing

-- Reserved Instances are billed for every hour during the term that you select, regardless of whether the instance is running or not.
+- Reserved Instances are billed for every clock-hour during the term that you select, regardless of whether the instance is running or not.

 - Pricing benefits of Reserved Instances are shared when the purchasing account is part of a set of accounts billed under one consolidated billing payer account

 - Consolidated billing account aggregates the list value of member accounts within a region.